-Turn spare GPU capacity into an auto-configured p2p inference cloud.
-Serve many models, access your private models from anywhere, or share compute with others.
+Turn spare capacity into an auto-configured p2p inference cloud.
+Serve many models, access your private models from anywhere, or share compute with others, let your agents collaborate p2p.

 Model fits on one machine?
 Solo mode, full speed.
 Too big?
 Dense models pipeline-split by layers across nodes.
-MoE models (Qwen3, GLM, Mixtral, DeepSeek) split by experts — auto-detected from GGUF metadata, zero config.
 Splits are latency-aware — low-RTT peers preferred for tighter coordination.

 Different nodes serve different models.
 API proxy routes by model field.
 Nodes auto-assigned based on what's needed and what's on disk.